 Step 1: Select Google Account to Use

-to ones Google (Gmail) account.
+Like most other Google services, Contacts is linked to one’s Google (Gmail) account.
 So if you already have a Google account you’re good to go.

-there are chances that if you’ve a Google account then it’s probable that it has existing contacts, and perhaps you don’t want those to get mixed up with those in the VCF.
+Also, there are chances that if you’ve a Google account then it’s probable that it has existing contacts, and perhaps you don’t want those to get mixed up with those in the VCF.

 Of course, if you don’t want to go through the trouble of all this, you can opt to just create a “disposable” Gmail account to use for this task.

 Step 2: Import the VCF

-1. Head over to the Google Contacts page.
+- Head over to the Google Contacts page.

-2. Sign in to your Google (Gmail) account or create a new one.
+- Sign in to your Google (Gmail) account or create a new one.

-If the import is successful you should be able to view the contacts contained in the VCF in Google Contact’s window.
+- If the import is successful, you should be able to view the contacts contained in the VCF in Google Contact’s window.
 Now we only need to export it to a CSV.

 Step 3: Export the Contacts to a CSV